ternbusty/ternbusty.github.io/_tabs/about.md

 ### Publications

-- Okada D, Nakamura N, Wada T, **Iwasaki A** and Yamada R, Extension of Sinkhorn Method: Optimal Movement Estimation of Agents Moving at Constant Velocity, Transactions of the Japanese Society for Artificial Intelligence Vol.34 No.5 pp D-J13 1-7, 2019
+- **Iwasaki A**, Fujiwara K, Nakayama C, et al. R-R interval-based sleep apnea screening by a recurrent neural network in a large clinical polysomnography dataset.
+Clinical Neurophysiology.
+2022
 - **Iwasaki A**, Nakayama C, Fujiwara K, et al. Screening of sleep apnea based on heart rate variability and long short-term memory.
 Sleep Breath.
 2021.
-- **Iwasaki A**, Fujiwara K, Nakayama C, et al. Validation of an RR interval and neural network-based sleep apnea syndrome screening method with a large clinical PSG dataset.
-(Under review)
+- Okada D, Nakamura N, Wada T, **Iwasaki A** and Yamada R, Extension of Sinkhorn Method: Optimal Movement Estimation of Agents Moving at Constant Velocity, Transactions of the Japanese Society for Artificial Intelligence Vol.34 No.5 pp D-J13 1-7, 2019

 ### Oral presentations